tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 * Parameters from some enclosing lambda expression (note, below we start using labels to represent expressions - these are not variables, just placeholders for an expression that can be substituted for the label).
 * Immutable - there is no way to assign a new value to a variable from within a lambda expression.

 This makes the language and its evaluation very simple.
 All we (or any hypothetical machine for evaluating lambda expressions) can do with a lambda is apply the three basic alpha, beta and eta reduction and conversion rules.
-Here’s a fully worked example of applying the different rules to reduce an expression:
+Here’s a fully worked example of applying the different rules to reduce an expression until no more Beta reduction is possible, at which time we say it is in *beta normal form*:

 ```